yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-enrollment.md

 >
 > If you are enrolling a credit card for the payouts flow, only the credit/debit pan is required, so you can just use the `secureNumber` object before creating the vaulted_token and ignore the `secureExpiration` and `secureCvv` objects.

-After they are mounted, the three secure fields will be shown
+After they are mounted, the three secure fields will be shown:

 ### Step 6: Create Vaulted Token

-To enroll, create a Vaulted Token
+To enroll, create a Vaulted Token:

 ```javascript
 const vaultedToken = await secureFields.generateVaultedToken({